rimland/rimland.github.io/dotnet/csharp/_posts/2021-08-23-making-http-requests-in-blazor-server-apps.md

 <!-- Creating HttpClient using IHttpClientFactory in Blazor Server Apps -->

-## 在 Blazor Server 应用中使用 IHttpClientFactory 创建 HttpClient
+## 在 Blazor Server 应用程序中使用 IHttpClientFactory 创建 HttpClient

 <!-- There are different ways to consume third-party APIs in Blazor server apps using HttpClient so let’s start with a basic example in which we will create HttpClient object using IHttpClientFactory. -->